Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

 #3: The Fitted Sheet Dog Crate Cover That Actually Looks Good in Your Living Room

-Your golden retriever finally settles into her crate at night — but that black wire cage sticks out like a sore thumb next to your gallery wall.
-Yeah.
-I’ve been there with my dog Koda, and I kept draping random blankets over his crate that would slide off by 2am.
-Total mess.
+Our golden retriever finally settled into her crate at night (Hallelujah!) but that black wire cage stuck out like a sore thumb against my gallery wall.
+Yeah, I’ve been there with my dog Koda.
+I’ve draping random blankets over his crate, which would slide off by 2am.
+Messy.

-This DIY uses a fitted queen-size sheet to create a clean, structured cover that stays put.
+This DIY uses a fitted queen-size sheet to make a clean, structured cover that won’t shift around.

-– 1 fitted queen sheet (light cotton, pattern of your choice — the image uses a soft white with a subtle ditsy print)
+– 1 fitted queen sheet (I used a light cotton, pattern of your choice.
+My image was a soft white with a cute ditsy print.)

-– 1 flat sheet (same set works perfectly for the side panel)
+– 1 flat sheet (same set is fine for the side panel)

 – Scissors